ddev/ddev/docs/content/users/basics/faq.md

 Why does `ddev start` fail with "error while mounting volume, Permission denied"?
 : This almost always means that you have NFS enabled in your project, but NFS isn't working on your machine.
 Start by completely turning NFS off for your projects with `ddev config --nfs-mount-enabled=false && ddev config global --nfs-mount-enabled=false`.
 Then later, [go get NFS working](../install/performance.md#using-nfs-to-mount-the-project-into-the-web-container).
 NFS can be a big performance help on macOS and traditional Windows, and not needed on Linux or Windows WSL2.

+How can I update DDEV?
+: It depends on how you installed DDEV.
+If you installed it with brew try `brew upgrade ddev`.

 How can I install a specific version of DDEV?
 : If you want to use a different version of DDEV, you easily get a different version.
 If you're using homebrew, `brew unlink ddev` first, to get rid of the version you have there.
 Then use one of these options: